Aparajita Auddy

 She has been an actress for many years.
 In 1997 she met her husband, Atanu Hazra, who was assisting at a shoot.
 They married despite her family's disapproval.

 She has been nominated for an acting award and she stars in the TV show Lokkhi Kakima Superstar.
+She is a Vice President of the "West Bengal Motion Picture Artists' Forum" along with fellow actors Sabyasachi Chakrabarty, Kaushik Sen, Bharat Kaul and Sumanta Mukherjee.